-One obvious characteristic of the moving mesh method is that only the mesh nodes are relocated without changing the mesh topology \cite{huang2010adaptive}, i.e., the number of points of the mesh is fixed before and after the mesh is moved.
-In this paper, we mainly focus on the moving mesh PDE (MMPDE) method \cite{huang1998moving}.
+One obvious characteristic of the moving mesh method is that only the mesh nodes are relocated without changing the mesh topology \cite{huang2010adaptive}, i.e., the number of points of the mesh is fixed before and after the mesh is redistributed.
+In this paper, we focus on the moving mesh PDE (MMPDE) method \cite{huang1998moving}.
 The purpose of the MMPDE method is to provide a system of partial differential equations to control the movement of the mesh nodes.
 By adjusting the monitor function in MMPDE, the mesh can be made centralized or dispersed which depending on the performance of the solution.
-Compared with the uniform mesh, the number of nodes in the moved mesh is greatly reduced with the same numerical solution accuracy, thus greatly improving the efficiency (\cite{he2009numerical}).
-In this work, based on the MMPDE method, we propose an adaptive sampling neural network, MMPDE-Net, which is independent of the deep learning solver.
+Compared with the uniform mesh, the number of nodes in the moved mesh is greatly reduced with the same numerical solution accuracy, thus the efficiency is improved greatly \cite{he2009numerical}.
+In this work, based on the MMPDE method, we propose the adaptive sampling neural network, MMPDE-Net, which is independent of the deep learning solver.
 It is essentially a coordinate transformation mapping, which enables the coordinates of the output points to be concentrated in the region where the function has large variations.
-In \cite{ren-wang}, Ren and Wang proposed an iterative method for moving mesh.
-Emulating this approach, we also develop an iterative algorithm on MMPDE-Net to make the distribution of the sampling points more precise and controllable.
+In \cite{ren-wang}, Ren and Wang proposed an iterative method to generate the mesh.
+Inspired by this approach, we also develop an iterative algorithm on MMPDE-Net to make the distribution of the sampling points more precise and controllable.